 I have 2 very, very active little boys and the only way to truly wear them out is with a lot of fresh air and a lot of physical activity.
 If they spent all day indoors or sat in front of the TV they just wouldn’t be fully stimulated.
 Outdoor playing is something they have both craved from an early age.
 I quickly realised this with my first and bought 2 annual passes for local attractions that would enable him to be occupied and get us out of the house.
-Our local country park has been a firm favourite and with a splash park, wooden climbing frames, slides, a pirate ship, miniature railway, a dinosaur walk, a huge lake and more it has provided us with hours and hours of fun.
+Our local country park has been a firm favourite and with a splash park, wooden climbing frames, slides, play areas, a pirate ship, miniature railway, a dinosaur walk, a huge lake and more it has provided us with hours and hours of fun.
 Over five years on and I still have a pass for this venue and am now reliving all of those days with my second child who has proven to be just as energetic as my first!

 But outdoor play isn’t solely about running off some energy.
 It is a fantastic way for them to learn about nature, to socialise with other children and adults, to master their coordination, to improve on both their gross and fine motor skills, to push themselves to try new things and to also keep fit and healthy.